rzach/multlog/README.md

 - decide where to put MUltlog.
 If run as root, the default locations are `/usr/local/bin` for executables, `/usr/local/lib` for library files, and `/usr/share/doc` for documentation.
-If not run as root, the script will install into `~/.local/bin,` `~/.local/lib`, and `~/.local/doc`.
+Otherwise, the script will install into `~/.local/bin,` `~/.local/lib`, and `~/.local/doc`.
 Note that these directories must exist; the script will not try to create them.